AppFriend/DrGolly/replit.md

   * Updated admin panel with PDF dropdown selection for freebie posts
   * Excluded Colic Video from PDF downloads as it's video-only content
   * All PDF downloads feature proper asset mapping for easy future replacement through admin panel
+  * Updated all PDF download buttons to use official Dark Green brand color (green-700 #166534) for consistency with app design
 ```

 ## User Preferences